mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 ## 2. Add CSS Grid + grid-area

-Next, start to add `grid` and define the cells in it:
+Next, start to add `grid` details to define the cells in it:

 <ConcentricSquares class="grid" />